telliott99/Ubuntu/installvb.md

 is inside the App.
 CTL-click as usual to navigate inside and then drag a copy of the ``iso`` to the host Desktop.

 Mount the disk image from within the guest OS.
 It is the second icon in the bottom toolbar.
 If it doesn't run automatically, unmount and remount and it should work.
-You may need to authenticate.
+You probably need to authenticate.